 Interest rates, grace periods, repayment options and fees are determined by the lender and vary considerably from lender to lender.
-Please refer to the Financial Aid Website at go.lclark.edu/fao for additional information on private loans.

 Financial Assistance for Non-Degree-Seeking Students

 Students admitted either with Special Student Status or into non-degree programs may be eligible for private student loans.
 These credit-qualified loans are not a part of the federal student loan program and students interested in applying for them need not complete a FAFSA.
 However, a student seeking such a loan must submit an academic plan to the Financial Aid Office, which will determine the maximum loan amount.
 The student may then apply for the loan through his or her lender, who will make the final approval decision.